spcbfr/ascii-go/README.md

 # ascii-go
-I started learning golang last week (April 2024), and this is my first project using it.
+I started learning golang last week (February 2024), and this is my first project using it.

 the program takes a PNG image and converts it to ascii art.